Myozyme (Alglucosidase Alfa-Rch)

 Who Should Not Take Myozyme

-Do not use Myozyme if you have ever had an allergic reaction to alglucosidase alfa-rch or any of the ingredients in the medication.
+Do not use Myozyme if you are allergic to alglucosidase alfa-rch or any of its ingredients.

 Medical Conditions to Discuss